Bulldog Virtual Program

 - Students may access their school email on their mobile device by downloading the Gmail app.

-Students are expected to logon to Google Classroom (classroom.google.com) everyday DUCS is in session for face-to-face instruction.
-Students should expect to spend the same amount of time on their school work as a student attending face-to-face instruction (5 hours for elementary students, and 6 hours for junior/senior high students).
+Students are expected to logon to Apex Learning everyday DUCS is in session for face-to-face instruction.
+Students should expect to spend the same amount of time on their school work as a student attending face-to-face instruction (approximately 6 hours for junior/senior high students).
 Bulldog Virtual Program is not eLearning.
-Therefore, students are expected to turn-in their assignments in accordance with their teachers grading policies and procedures.
+Therefore, students are expected to stay on pace to complete the assignments by end of the semester.

 Can my student change from face-to-face instruction to BVP, and visa versa?